 In the beginning stage of development for the Portrait of Postsecondary Transition for students with disabilities, a TA request was submitted to the National Technical Assistance Center for Transition: The Collaborative (NTACT:C) for support in this endeavor.
-An intensive TA agreement is in development to guide this partnership.
-Agencies participating in the STC have begun identifying the best flow of services and timelines for services for their agency in preparation for building the Portrait of Postsecondary Transition.
+An intensive TA agreement is in place to guide this partnership.
+Agencies participating in the STC identified the best flow of and timelines for services for their agencies to prepare for the Portrait of Postsecondary Transition.
+These services were then mapped onto Utah's Portrait of a Graduate competency framework across grade bands along with the Predictors of Postschool Success as the foundation for building the Portrait of Postsecondary Transition.
+Definitions for identified skill domains and the predictors of postschool success have been created or gathered from outside sources to aid in the development of the Portrait of Postsecondary Transition.